 At the completion of the course, there will be a comprehensive psychomotor/ affective final exam to assess overall retention of competency material.
 As part of the final exam students will be expected to participate in a mock office visit where they will go through all the necessary protocols during a patient visit.
 Introduction, Patient history, vitals, anthropometric measurements, a phlebotomy procedure and one additional randomly chosen competency will all be included in the final exam.
 Students will be assessed not only on proficiency of their skills, but also on appearance, professionalism, and patient education, according to the provided rubric for the exam.
-The final exam score will contribute 10% to the overall grade.

 Students must pass the Psychomotor/Affective Final Exam as indicated by the exam rubric.
 Failure to pass the exam initially will result in the opportunity for one remediation attempt.
-The initially achieved grade will remain for the student average in the course, as a remediation is an opportunity to prove proficiency in associated skills.
+The initial achieved grade will remain for the student average in the course, as remediation is an opportunity to prove proficiency in associated skills.
 Inability to achieve a passing score on the remediation attempt will result in dismissal from the program, regardless of academic grade in any given course.